 Geo restriction is used to prevent users in specific geographic locations from accessing content that you’re distributing through a CloudFront web distribution.

-- CloudFront geo restriction is used to restrict access to all of the files that are associated with a distribution and to restrict access at the country level.
+- CloudFront Geo Restriction is used to restrict access to all of the files that are associated with a distribution and to restrict access at the country level.

 - Third-party geolocation service can be used to restrict access to a subset of the files that are associated with a distribution or to restrict access at a finer granularity than the country level.